 - Push out excess air prior to sealing, and lay flat in the freezer.
 This saves space and allows for easier transport.

 Flying with Frozen Breast Milk

+So this where I learned how to travel with frozen breast milk.
 As it turned out, the airline I got my last-minute (somewhat affordable) tickets from nickel-and-dimed you for everything, including carry-ons outside one personal item.
 Since I already had to pay for a checked bag and had my pump and purse in a “personal” backpack, I didn’t want to also pay for an extra carry-on for my cooler full of frozen breast milk.

 I packed a soft lunch box style cooler directly in my checked suitcase on the way there, with room-temperature freezer packs.
 I froze them while at my parents’ house, and the plan was to fly back with my breast milk as a carry-on.